 S2.8.
 Phenomenon of chemistry conservation and predominance of K+ over Na+ inside the cells (paradox of high intracellular potassium levels)

 Table S2.1 shows the difference between the concentration of inorganic constituents of seawater, the water of the ancient anoxic ocean, cellular cytoplasm, and extracellular media represented by the blood plasma, as compiled from [258-266].
-Living cells contain much more phosphate (PO43-), potassium, magnesium and zinc than the media they reside in.
+Living cells contain much more phosphate (PO43-), potassium, magnesium, and zinc than the media they reside in.
 In contrast, the intracellular concentrations of Na+ and Ca+ ions are usually much lower than in the environment.
 These characteristics are common to archaea, bacteria, and eukaryotes that split some 4 Ga ago (see Section S1.3).

 Table S2.1.
 Molar concentration of life-relevant inorganic substances in different media.
 Data are compiled from refs.
 [258-265,267].